tldr-pages/tldr/pages/common/if.md

 `help test`

-- If given variable is empty:
+- Test if a given variable is empty:

 `if [[ -z $GIT_BRANCH ]]; then echo "true"; else echo "false"; fi`